 The school management should always be informed where a person has reasonable grounds for concern that a child may have been, is being, or is at risk of being abused or neglected.
 If the symptoms of abuse are ignored, it could result in on-going harm to the child.
 It is not necessary for a person to prove that abuse has occurred to report a concern.
 All that is required is that the person has reasonable grounds for concern.
-Where a concern is reported, the information will be carried out where sufficient risk is identified.
+Where a concern is reported, the information will be carefully considered with any other information available, and assessment will be carried out where sufficient risk is identified.